Watch Our FREE Training

 All that separates the average Joe from the rockstar real estate wholesaler is one simple wholesaling formula and one simple wholesale deal.
 With this real estate wholesale formula as a starting point, you’ll never see a bad wholesale property deal.
 Iron out the kinks, and you’ll become a successful wholesaling business owner in no time.

-Before we begin our guide on wholesaling real estate, we invite you to view our video on How To Wholesale Real Estate Step by Step (IN 21 DAYS OR LESS)!
+How To Wholesale Real Estate Step by Step (IN 21 DAYS OR LESS)!

 What Is Real Estate Wholesaling?

-Real estate wholesaling is the act of being an intermediary between a buyer and a motivated seller on a real estate property transaction - all while putting zero to no money down.
+Real estate wholesaling is the act of being an intermediary between a buyer and a motivated seller on a real estate property transaction, all while putting zero to no money down.

 The successful real estate wholesaler will research the market for mispriced properties, contact real estate agents, reach out to the seller to negotiate an appropriate purchase price, and simultaneously go under contract with a different buyer for the same property using a wholesale real estate contract at a slightly higher price - thus generating a modest profit.